parisba/SAConEU19/SAConBerlin2019_presentation.md

 > "Software architecture is the result of breaking down and modularising a large, inter-connected problem into a (hopefully) rational, elegant, and understandable set of interacting components."

-^ We got a few slightly more descriptive ones, like this, as well.
+^ MARS: We got a few slightly more descriptive ones, like this, as well.

 ---